 Created by pediatrician, Dr. Harvey Karp, The Happiest Baby on the Block is an internationally known "prescription" to instantly stop a baby's crying and ease colic!
 This method saves the sanity of new parents and provides REAL tools to comfort baby.
 Babies are born with many reflexes; crying, sneezing, coughing, etc. Dr. Karp discovered all babies are also born with a "calming reflex" too.
 By recreating sensations experienced in the womb, you can send your baby into dreamland with these 5 simple steps.

-Watch the video below, then book a consult to be sure you swaddle safely in a hip-healthy way, learn the fabulous Cuddle Cure and Calming Reflex, and use the method effectively to enjoy long sleep times.
+Watch the video below to be sure you swaddle safely in a hip-healthy way, and learn the fabulous Cuddle Cure and Calming Reflex to use the method effectively to enjoy long sleep times.

 The Essential Lesson: Newborn Care and Sleep Scheduling, Postpartum Health and Parent Comfort

 We offer private in-home lessons for parents before or after their baby's birthday.
 This lesson covers the essential information you need to know about newborn and colic care, sleep hygiene, nursery and diaper station organization, as well as postnatal healing and comfort tips for new parents.
-For details and registration, please visit Parent Nurture and schedule your lesson or book a hands-on newborn care shift so you can get some sleeeeeeeep.
+For details and registration to schedule your lesson, please visit here so you can get some sleeeeeeeep later on.